tracers-mission/.github/profile/README.md

 # Hi there 👋

-The Tandem Reconnection and Cusp Electrodynamics Reconnaissance Satellites [TRACERS](https://tracers.physics.uiowa.edu) aim to unlock long-standing questions in space weather, but to do that they need you to analyze the data.
+The Tandem Reconnection and Cusp Electrodynamics Reconnaissance Satellites [TRACERS](https://tracers.physics.uiowa.edu) aim to unlock long-standing questions in space weather, but to do so they need you to analyze the data.
 That's where this site comes in.
-While the Science Operations Center provides basic data products, Instrument teams and affiliated scientists perform the analysis that makes the mission a success.
-So join-up, make a repository, and share your code with others.
+While the [Science Operations Center](https://tracers-portal.physics.uiowa.edu) provides basic data products, Instrument teams and affiliated scientists perform the analysis that makes the mission a success.

+So join-up, make a repository, and share your code with others!

 ## Contribution Guidelines